dermesser/libsocket/README.md

 * IPv4/IPv6 multicast (only in C)
 * Abstraction classes for `select(2)` and `epoll(7)` (C++)
 * Easy use (one function call to get a socket up and running, another one to close it)
+* RAII, no-copy classes -- resource leaks are hard to do.
 * Proper error processing (using `errno`, `gai_strerror()` etc.) and C++ exceptions.

 One of the main advantages of libsocket is that you don't have to write the complex and error-prone